ebuchman/blog/content/posts/hayek-polanyi.md

 [mises polanyi]: https://mises.org/library/two-forgotten-articles-ludwig-von-mises-rationality-socialist-economic-calculation
 [Robert Owen]: https://en.wikipedia.org/wiki/Robert_Owen
 [^owen]: Marx and Engels would dismiss many of the socialist thinkers that came before
-    them, including Owen, Proudhon, Saint-Simon, etc., as "Utopian Socialists", to contrast them with the kind of "Scientific" socialism Marx and Engels were developing.
+    them, including Owen, Proudhon, Saint-Simon, etc., as "Utopian Socialists," to contrast them with the kind of "Scientific" socialism Marx and Engels were developing.
 In practice, the revolutionary bent of Marxist socialism would make it far more Utopian than the more grounded and practical approach of, for instance, Robert Owen.
-Sometimes I can't help but feel like Marx ruined socialism for the rest of us.
 [embeddedness]: https://en.wikipedia.org/wiki/Embeddedness
 [formalist and substantivist]: https://en.wikipedia.org/wiki/Formalist%E2%80%93substantivist_debate
 [double movement]: https://en.wikipedia.org/wiki/Double_Movement
-[^hayek money]: Later in his life, Hayek would publish "Denationalization of
+[^hayek money]: Later in his life, Hayek would publish "[The Denationalization of Money],"
-    Money," where he explored the provision of money by the private sector, a school of thought that would inspire Bitcoin and the cryptocurrency movement.
+    where he explored the provision of money by the private sector, a school of thought that would inspire Bitcoin and the cryptocurrency movement.
+[The Denationalization of Money]: https://en.wikipedia.org/wiki/The_Denationalization_of_Money
 [^hayek knowledge]: Hayek would expound this conception in his 1945 article, "[The Use of Knowledge in Society],"
     which would inspire the discipline of [Information Economics].
 [Information Economics]: https://en.wikipedia.org/wiki/Information_economics